vinyo71/composition-engine/README.md

 # composition-engine

 Summary
-- Parses XML, extracts records, and produces PDFs at scale.
+- Parses XML, extracts records, and produces high-fidelity PDFs from HTML templates at scale.
-- Two rendering engines:
-  - pdf-lib: high-throughput text layout (default)
-  - browser: full HTML+CSS layout via headless Chromium (Puppeteer)
+- Default rendering engine uses a headless browser (Puppeteer) for full HTML+CSS support.
+- A legacy text-only engine (`pdf-lib`) is available but deprecated.

 Features
 - Record detection from XML (auto or via --recordPath).